 Risks and dangers faced by COs

 A recent National Institute of Justice (NIJ)-supported paper by Frank Ferdik and Hayden Smith reviewed the available research on CO safety and wellness in an effort to uncover the risks COs confront within their line of work, the policies and programs that could improve their safety, and the limitations of the current research on keeping COs safe.
 This article discusses what the authors found about the risks faced by COs and their impact on institutional stability to help guide corrections policies and practices to improve safety and minimize the risk of burnout and turnover.

-The authors found that following several legislative reforms started in the 1970s that included “get tough on crime” policies such as mandatory minimum sentences and habitual offender laws, correctional institutions experienced dramatic changes in the composition of the inmate population.
-Not only did the total number of incarcerated offenders skyrocket from roughly 300,000 to more than 1.5 million between 1975 and 2013, but the percentage of offenders imprisoned for violent crimes increased from about 40 percent in 1985 to more than 60 percent by 2013.
+The authors found that following several legislative reforms started in the 1970s that included “get tough on crime” policies such as mandatory minimum sentences and law for those who habitually commit crimes laws, correctional institutions experienced dramatic changes in the composition of the incarcerated population.
+Not only did the total number of incarcerated individuals skyrocket from roughly 300,000 to more than 1.5 million between 1975 and 2013, but the percentage of people imprisoned for violent crimes increased from about 40 percent in 1985 to more than 60 percent by 2013.
 Although incarceration rates have declined in recent years, the modern-day CO is still required to interact with and supervise individuals in a dangerous environment.

 The authors found a variety of dangers and risks correctional officers face in the course of doing their job, which fall across the following five categories:

 - Work-related dangers.
-This includes inmates with infectious diseases, prison gangs, disruptive inmate behavior, contraband presence, inmates with mental illness and prison riots.
+This includes persons with infectious diseases, prison gangs, disruptive behavior, contraband presence, persons with mental illness and prison riots.